kellyjadams/kellyjadams/README.md

 👋 Hi, I’m Kelly, a data analyst from the US.

 ## 🙋‍♀️ About Me
-- 📊 I'm currently a full time data analyst.
+- 📊 I'm currently as a data analyst at [Golden Hearts Gaming](https://www.goldenheartsgames.com/home).
-- 📐 Degree in mathematics education and currently tutoring high school math part-time.
+- 📐 Degree in mathematics education and also working for [Subset](subset.so) in content marketing.
 - 🔍 Love learning new skills.
 - ✏ Post every other week on my [blog](https://www.kellyjadams.com/blog) where I write about data analytics, switching careers or learning new skills.
 - ✉ I send out a [newsletter](https://newsletter.kellyjadams.com/) every other Friday with: 1 new blog post from me; and 3 bite-sized resources related to data analytics, learning, and careers.